-Only one team per university will be admitted to participate in the Competition.
-The team must be a minimum of two students and a maximum of four.
+Only one team per university can be admitted to participate in the Competition.
+The team must consist of a minimum of two students and a maximum of four.
 Each team can be accompanied by one or two coaches—although it is not mandatory to have a coach.

-In each application period, ten places are reserved for universities that have not yet participated in the Competition.
-Should places for universities applying for the first time not be filled, the remaining places will be offered to returning universities.
-Universities that have not participated during the two last Competitions (2016 and 2017) will be considered as not having previously participated.
+Ten places will be reserved for universities that have not yet participated in the Competition.
+Universities that have not participated in the last two Competitions (202 and 2019) will be considered as not having previously participated.

 It is mandatory that the full registration fee payment is made prior to the Competition.
 Teams that do not proceed with the payment of the registration fee within the given timeframe will not be admitted to the Competition.